 Exercise Regularly – “Menopausal women should exercise at least 30 minutes a day 4 times a week,” recommends Dr. Lacayo.
 “The effects of hormone replacement therapy wards off fatigue and increases energy.
 Women taking hormone replacement therapy may increase their workouts to 1 hour a day, 4-6 days a week.”

 Go topical for Pain Relief!
 Working out can results in aches and pains but it is important to ensure that any pain relief options are safe.
 “Acetaminophen has a narrow therapeutic window, meaning the difference between a safe and effective dose and an overdose, which could lead to liver toxicity, is a relatively small increment in milligram consumption,” says Dr. Aristotle Economou, author and acclaimed Beverly Hills physician.
 “Topical pain relievers such as creams, gels and sprays work locally and largely reduce, although they do not entirely eliminate the systemic risk that OTC pain pills can present.
-The Salonpas Pain Relief Patch Large is the first and only topical non-steroidal anti-inflammatories approved through the FDA’s rigorous New Drug Application process which is the same process used to approve prescription medicines.”
+The Salonpas Pain Relief Patch Large was the first topical non-steroidal anti-inflammatories approved through the FDA’s rigorous New Drug Application process which is the same process used to approve prescription medicines.”